zainahmed1713/zainahmed1713/README.md

 ### Hi there 👋
 This is Zain Ahmed from Lahore, Pakistan.
-A Tech Savvy who loves to explore the unending world of Technology with a Passion to learn and adapt to latest Trends and Technologies.
+I'm Tech Savvy who loves to explore the unending world of Technology with a Passion to learn and adapt to latest Trends and Technologies.
 Having a keen interest in Web Development, Currently, I'm learning Frontend side of things with a dedication to go Full-Stack in near future.

 - 🌱 I’m currently learning ```Frontend Web Development```